 TreXperience provides experienced tour guides, expert chefs, and comfortable camping equipment; plus, we include a Coffee tour, Pachamanca cooking, and a Panoramic Vistadome train on the last day for a great price.

-How To Prepare For Salkantay Trek?
+How to prepare for Salkantay Trek?

 Salkantay Route is doable by anybody; however, you need a moderate fitness level to finish the trek.
 You don’t need to be an expert hiker but have a somewhat active life; if not, you must prepare before this trip to avoid bad experiences.